ajdittmann/agndisks/README.md

 Resolution parameters are currently controlled using the `rmax`, `rmin`, and `Nr` variables.
 Free parameters in the accretion disk model are controlled by setting the `eta` (fraction of Eddington accretion rate), `M` (SMBH mass in M/M☉), `alpha` (SS73 α parameter), `X` (hydrogen mass fraction), and `Z` (metal mass fraction). `eps`, the efficiency at which rest mass is converted into energy during accretion onto the SMBH, is used to define the Eddington accretion rate.

-To compute a disk model, simply run `python diskcomp.py`.
+To compute a disk model, simply run

+`python diskcomp.py`.
+By default, a plot and text file of the model will be saved.